xpladev/wallet-provider/README.md

    * )
    * ```
    *
-   * This type is same as `import type { TerraWebExtensionFeatures } from '@xpla/web-extension-interface'`
+   * This type is same as `import type { XplaWebExtensionFeatures } from '@xpla/web-extension-interface'`
    */
   supportFeatures: Set<
     'post' | 'sign' | 'sign-bytes' | 'cw20-token' | 'network'